Ivor Thord-Gray: United States

 In 1955, he wrote Tarahumara-English, English-Tarahumara dictionary and an introduction to Tarahumara grammar.
-(Coral Gables, Fla., University of Miami Press, 1955).
-He also wrote a book about his experiences in the Mexican Revolution, Gringo Rebel: Mexico 1913–1914 (Coral Gables, Fla. : University of Miami Press, 1961).
+(Coral Gables, FL, University of Miami Press, 1955).
+He also wrote a book about his experiences in the Mexican Revolution, Gringo Rebel: Mexico 1913–1914 (Coral Gables, FL: University of Miami Press, 1961).
 In later years he had his winter home in Coral Gables, Florida.